nojronatron/nojronatron.github.io/continuing-education/inclusive-design-notes.md

 The Persona Spectrum:

-- People missing a limb will encounter similar limitations as a person cradling their baby in one arm and operating with the other.
+- People missing a limb will encounter similar limitations as a person cradling their baby in one arm - limited motion and capability.
 - Situational impairments coincide with permantent points of exclusion.
 - Including both situational and permanent points of exclusion in design can increase audience by an estimated 20 million users.
 - Use Persona Spectrum to understand related mismatches.